 Briana says she just wants Mary to say she believes her - Julie says that will never happen.
-Briana asks Julie if she would want Mary to believe her too, acknowledge what happened, and apologise for not doing anything.
+Briana asks Julie if she would want Mary to believe her too, acknowledge what happened, se for not doing anything Julie says no and they have a heated and apologise for not doing anything.
 Julie says no and they have a heated exchange.
 Julie tells Briana to fuck off.